lohjine/opencaptcha/concepts.md

 - drag to the correct spots based on functions / categorize similar things together / ?

+- rotate objects -> nn are not designed to do this yet

 but is it even feasible to test something beyond visual on a computer interface?

 ## Level 9-10: (TODO)

+- with a strict time limit to stop captcha-solver services (<5 or 10 seconds)
+	- start timing from request complete, but time request to give more allowance for slow connection?
+- disallow double retrieve for question

 or visual illusions lol, which central circle looks smaller. hard for machines to replicate the same mistake as humans?